bijinbaby/KMP-Workshop/Session-2/DependancyInjection.md

 ##### Paste the below code to the created file
 path : androidApp/src/main/java/com/trenser/newsapp/AppModule.kt

-- We do this to inject ViewModels to the Android application
-- Since Koin is a Kotlin library, we will use a Koin module to inject View models directly to Android app
 ```kotlin
 val appModule = module {
     // Provide ViewModel